GTMStack

 Most conversations about AI agents in go-to-market operations fall into two camps: either agents will replace everything, or they’re glorified chatbots.
 Neither position holds up when you’ve actually deployed these systems in production.

-The reality sits on a spectrum.
-At one end, you have rules-based automation — the Zapier-style “if this, then that” workflows that have existed for a decade.
+We’ve been running agentic workflows across GTMStack accounts for the past 18 months.
+Here’s what we’ve found: the reality sits on a spectrum.
+At one end, rules-based automation.
+The Zapier-style “if this, then that” workflows that have existed for a decade.
 At the other end, fully autonomous agents that can reason, plan, and execute multi-step workflows without human oversight.
 Between those extremes is where most production-grade GTM automation operates today.

+Level 1: Rules-Based Automation.
 Trigger-action workflows with no reasoning involved.
 A new lead enters the CRM, a webhook fires, a sequence starts.
 These work well for high-volume, low-variability tasks.
-Most GTM teams already have these running through their marketing automation platforms.
+Most GTM teams already have these.

+Level 2: Guided Automation.
 The agent follows a structured playbook but makes minor decisions along the way.
-For example, selecting which email template to use based on a lead’s industry and company size.
-The decisions are bounded — the agent picks from a predefined set of options — but it’s doing more than following a single deterministic path.
+Selecting which email template to use based on a lead’s industry and company size.
+The decisions are bounded.
+The agent picks from a predefined set of options.

+Level 3: Supervised Autonomy.
 The agent plans and executes workflows with genuine reasoning, but a human reviews outputs before they reach the customer.
 An agent might research a prospect, draft a personalized email, and suggest send timing, but an SDR reviews and approves before it goes out.
-This is where most teams should start with agentic GTM platforms.
+This is where most teams should start.

 Workflows Where AI Agents Work Right Now

-After deploying agentic workflows across dozens of GTM teams, clear patterns emerge about which tasks are ready for automation and which aren’t.
+After deploying agentic workflows across dozens of GTM teams, clear patterns emerge.
 The common thread among tasks that work well: they’re data-intensive, follow recognizable patterns, and have outcomes that can be objectively measured.

 Data Enrichment and Hygiene